 Note that this product is not FDA approved, as the cost and time-frame involved in getting that done is excessively high.
 So if you do end up using this gel and getting any kind of side effects, I am not responsible whatsoever.
 It is worth repeating here what I have said a few times before: any hair loss products that you buy should never ever be based on my opinions.
 I am not a scientist, nor a doctor, nor well versed in biology or chemistry.

 European prescriptions will be handled by Farmacia Parati.
-Canada and US prescriptions will be handled by a local pharmacy in the vicinity of the Hasson & Wong clinic in Vancouver.
-This pharmacy will be compounding the product themselves.
+Canada and US prescriptions will be handled by a local pharmacy in the vicinity of the Hasson & Wong clinic in Vancouver, Canada.
+This pharmacy will be compounding the product itself.
 H&W have been using this pharmacy for many years and consider them reliable and trustworthy.